-The calculation of the effective interest rate includes transaction costs and fees and points paid or received that are an integral part of the effective interest rate.
+The calculation of the effective interest rate includes transaction costs and fees that are an integral part of the effective interest rate.
 Transaction costs include incremental costs that are directly attributable to the acquisition or issue of a financial asset or financial liability.